richardjennings/simple-ops/README.md

 SealedSecrets config driven using templating.
 Optionally decorating manifests can be written to a path outside ```./deploy/``` for example ```./apps/``` for Argo-CD Applications.

-Simple-Ops wraps functionality from Helm v3 and Kustomize providing an opinionated workflow whilst remaining compatible with other tools.
+Simple-Ops wraps functionality from Helm v3, Kustomize and Jsonnet providing an opinionated workflow whilst remaining compatible with other tools.

 ## Get Started